 For purposes of the civil law, life insurance proceeds are considered as properties of a recipient.
-On the other hand, life insurance proceeds are treated as a receipt of the properties on the succession for tax purposes (i.e., subject to inheritance tax).
+On the other hand, life insurance proceeds are treated as a receipt of the property upon succession for tax purposes (i.e., subject to inheritance tax).

 The Japanese Civil Code prescribes the types of wills.
-A few high-net-worth individuals (HNWIs) sometimes furnish the will.